gitmatheus/sfdx-custom-related-list/README.md

-Here's a fun and engaging version of your README with emojis:

----

 # Custom Related List and Edit Modal Lightning Web Components

 Welcome to the **Custom Related List** and **Edit Modal** LWC repository!
 This project includes two powerful Lightning Web Components designed to enhance Salesforce record pages with customizable and dynamic related lists and a sleek edit modal interface.